mimoguz/layeredfonticon/README.md

     sbt publishLocal

-will publish the artefacts to your local ivy repository and list what's published.
+in the project root will publish the artefacts to your local ivy repository and list what's published.